VIJAY7488/Movie-Booking-App/README.md

 - No public endpoint for Root Admin creation

 This approach ensures **data security, controlled access, and system integrity** across all user roles.

+## List Movies & Halls (Theatre Management)

+The application provides complete **movie theatre resource management**, allowing administrators and authorized clients to create, manage, and discover theatres efficiently.

+### Theatre Management Features

+- **Create Theatre**
+  Add a new movie theatre with details such as name, location, city, PIN code, and available screens.

+- **Update Theatre**
+  Modify existing theatre information including address, facilities, and operational details.

+- **Fetch All Theatres**
+  Retrieve a complete list of all registered theatres in the system.

+- **Filter Theatres**
+  Search and filter theatres based on:
+  - City
+  - PIN code
+  - Location

+- **Delete Theatre**
+  Remove a theatre from the system (restricted to authorized roles only).

+---

+### Access Control

+- Theatre creation, update, and deletion are restricted to:
+  - **Root Admin**
+  - **System Admin**
+  - **Approved Clients (Theatre Owners)**

+- Theatre listing and filtering are available to **all users**, including customers, for easy discovery and booking.

+---

+### Benefits

+- Centralized management of movie theatres
+- Easy discovery of theatres by location
+- Accurate and up-to-date theatre information
+- Controlled access ensures data integrity

+This module ensures **scalable theatre onboarding**, **efficient management**, and **seamless user discovery**.